cs-open-project/projectsfound/README.md

 介绍: Apache OFBiz is an open source product for the automation of enterprise processes that includes framework components and business applications for ERP (Enterprise Resource Planning), CRM (Customer Relationship Management), E-Business / E-Commerce, SCM (Supply Chain Management), MRP (Manufacturing Resource Planning), MMS/EAM (Maintenance Management System/Enterprise Asset Management).
 Apache OFBiz provides a foundation and starting point for reliable, secure and scalable enterprise solutions, see https://ofbiz.apache.org/ for more.

-### Olingo[实现开放数据协议(OData)的Java库]

-Description: Apache Olingo is a Java library that implements the Open Data Protocol (OData).
-Apache Olingo serves client and server aspects of OData.
-It currently supports OData 2.0 and support OData 4.0 (beta).
-The latter is the OASIS version of the protocol: OASIS Open Data Protocol (OData) TC.
-The extensions part of Olingo for OData 2.0 contains additional features like the support of JPA persistency or annotated bean classes.

-介绍: Apache Olingo is a Java library that implements the Open Data Protocol (OData).
-Apache Olingo serves client and server aspects of OData.
-It currently supports OData 2.0 and support OData 4.0 (beta).
-The latter is the OASIS version of the protocol: OASIS Open Data Protocol (OData) TC.
-The extensions part of Olingo for OData 2.0 contains additional features like the support of JPA persistency or annotated bean classes.

 ### OpenDAL[数据访问抽象层]

 Description: Apache OpenDAL is a data access layer that allows users to easily and efficiently retrieve data from various storage services in a unified way.